AdamBrutsaert/LittleTOMLParser/README.md

 # Limitations

-For now, this parser won't be able to parse neither UTF-8 encoded string nor date and time.
+For now, this parser won't be able to parse neither UTF-8 encoded string, multi-line string nor date and time.

 # Implementation Step